openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Formats and Credential Format Profiles

 At its core, this specification is Credential Format agnostic and allows implementers to leverage specific capabilities of Credential Formats of their choice.
 Multiple Credential Formats can be used within the same transaction.
-This specification defines Extension points to add Credential Format specific parameters in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request.
+This specification defines extension points to add Credential Format specific parameters in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request.

 This specification defines Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles) that contain Credential Format specific parameters to be included at each extension point defined in this specification.
 Other specifications or deployments can define their own Credential Format Profiles using the above-mentioned extension points.